DanielDong/GitTest/README.md

 git reset HEAD <file> - to unstage git checkout -- <filename> to discard changes in working directory

-git checkout -b <new_branch> - create a new branch and switch to it
+git checkout -b <new_branch> - create a new branch and switch to it git rm --cached <filename> - remove <filename> from staging area, not working tree.